Skip to content

 The Scoreboard

-We did not democratize wealth.
+We didn’t kill banks.
+We upgraded their infrastructure.
+We didn’t democratize wealth.
 We made poverty slightly more manageable.

 What We Missed

-The revolution did not fail.
+The revolution didn’t fail.
 It delivered something different.

-What people needed was not pure decentralization or perfect ideology.
+What people needed wasn’t pure decentralization or perfect ideology.
 They needed money that worked today.
 They needed faster remittances, protection from inflation, and ways to transact when the banking system failed them.

 Growing Up